EricYan00/EricYan00.github.io/_teachings/introduction-to-machine-learning.md

 layout: course
 title:  EE4207 - Control System Design
 description: This course introduce embedded controller such as the Analog-to-Digital Converter (ADC), Timing module and Pulse Width Modulation (PWM) module for real time closed-loop control applications.
 Students will have a first-hand experience in designing and implementing a microcontroller-based closed-loop control system.
-instructor: I worked as teaching assistant with Prof. Ling Keck Voon
+instructor: Worked as teaching assistant with Prof. Ling Keck Voon
 year: 2023
 term:
 course_id: EE4207 - Control System Design